lluppesms/chatgpt.blazor.demo/.azure/readme.md

     azd env set adClientId <yourClientId>
 ```

-In order to authenticate properly, the App Registration Authentication Page will have to be updated to include the Redirect URI for local development and Azure deployment of the application.
+In order for the authentication to work properly, the App Registration Authentication Page will have to be updated to include the Redirect URI for local development and Azure deployment of the application.
 The Redirect URIs should look something like:

 - `https://localhost:7078/signin-oidc`
 - `https://xxx-chatgpt.azurewebsites.net/signin-oidc`